VikOlliver/Quirkey/README.md

 There is now a version of The Beginner's Guide in the Documentation folder.
 Not exactly completed, but it'll get you up and running.
 Source document will be provided when I don't feel embarrassed about it, but for now it is in PDF format.

+Note: For historical reasons, the V3 (microswitch version) assembly instructions and STL files have been left in the Documentation directory.
+The V4 (keyboard switch) version is located at https://www.printables.com/model/704535.
+The source files for all of this are in the Quirkey_3D repository on this account.

 Assembly and programming details are there, together with 'Cheat Sheets" for the keystrokes in mnemonic form.
 There is also a list of currently supported characters and key functions.

 ## 3D Printable Files And Build

 Location of the files to 3D print the Quirkey (left hand, right hand, scaleable) are listed at the end.
 No special materials or supports needed.
 Other than requiring soldering a dozen or so wires to complete, it's a pretty easy build.
+The user-ready STL files and assembly doccumentation are here: https://www.printables.com/model/704535

 ## Left Handers